 Minor in Music Jazz Studies

 At Sonoma State University, developing artists cultivate their individuality in an environment that emphasizes personalized instruction.
-Academic music classes are typically small making faculty approachable and accessible.
+Academic music classes are typically small, making faculty approachable and accessible.
 Music majors receive weekly private lessons by faculty who are professional performers with prominent Bay Area organizations such as the San Francisco Symphony, Ballet and Opera orchestras, the Santa Rosa Symphony, and Clerestory.
 The Department houses a number of large and small ensembles, thus providing students a wide variety of performance experiences.

-The core curriculum for music majors is a rigorous program that provides a thorough foundation in such essential skills as keyboard facility, theoretical understanding, aural perception, and analysis of a wide range of music literature.
+The core curriculum for music majors provides a thorough foundation in such essential skills as keyboard facility, theoretical understanding, aural perception, and analysis of a wide range of music literature.
 All majors gain experience with both the intuitive and the intellectual processes of the art.
 The curriculum is designed to place the specialized study of music in the setting of a liberal arts education and to serve as a firm basis for careers in a wide variety of professions in music and those related to music.
 Private voice/instrument lessons are required of all music majors.
 All students attend a weekly repertoire class.